aterterian/Homework_Assignment_OSESM/README.md

-# Homework_Assignment_OSESM
+# Homework assignment Open-Source Energy System Modelling
-Homework assignment of the second lecture of Open-Source Energy System Modelling 2024
+This is my repository concerning the homework assignment of the second lecture of Open-Source Energy System Modelling in 2024.

+This repository includes print-functions which output certain forms like a christmas tree.